 What is the V Number?

 V number is a dimensionless quantity characterizing the mode structure of an optical fiber.
 It will tell how the light will travel in the fiber, the number of modes the fiber will support either single or multi mode.
-V number is an important parameter with which fibers can be explained for different applications in telecommunications and sensors.
+It is an important parameter with which fibers can be explained for different applications in telecommunications and sensors.

 Origin of the V number